lsantos83/Project-1-Elk-Stack/README.md

 ## ELK Server Configuration
 The ELK VM exposes an Elastic Stack instance. **Docker** is used to download and manage an ELK container.

 Rather than configure ELK manually, we opted to develop a reusable Ansible Playbook to accomplish the task.
-This playbook is duplicated below.

 To use this playbook, one must log into the Jump Box, then issue: `ansible-playbook install_elk.yml elkservers`.
 This runs the `install_elk.yml` playbook on the `ELK-Stack-JB` host.